kairosity/mp4-lionize/README.md

 <br>

 - When the user submits a review, they see a toast message telling them their review was submitted successfully and the option to review that product disappears.
-- Instead the user can now view her review on the product page, as can any logged in users.
+- Instead the user can now view his/her review on the product page, as can any logged in users.

 <br>